 Once you know you have no choice, point the bear spray directly at the bear (once it is within 250 to 25 feet) and spray for 2-seconds.

-This is probably going to be more than enough to disorientate the bear, providing you the ability to escape.
+This will probably be more than enough to disorientate the bear, providing you the ability to escape.
 If the bear continues to charge, then it may take one spray more.

 Do not let loose with everything right away.
 You do not want to blow the entire bear spray in one go, only to find out you were not close enough to the bear to have any effect.